GSA-TTS/atj-platform/documents/adr/0010-end-to-end-testing.md

 Certain tests are not able to be performed with Storybook and JSDOM (e.g. drag-and-drop).
 The ability to replicate more complex user interactions in the test suite through an actual browser can provide this feature.

 ## Decision
 The end-to-end tests should be used sparingly since they are slower to run than the ones through JSDOM.
-We will Playwright in CI/CD for the comprehensive tests and JSDOM during development for speed.
+We will use Playwright in CI/CD for the comprehensive tests and JSDOM during development for speed.
 Storybook still should be the primary mechanism for UI testing, and during CI/CD, the interaction tests will be run in Playwright using a docker container against the build.

 ## Consequences